Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Results and Analysis

 \subsection{Scaling Laws Analysis}

-We investigate the following three aspects of scaling laws to understand their impact on INR-based ASSR.
+We investigate the following three aspects of scaling laws to understand their impact on INR-based ASSR:

 \textbf{Model Complexity:} We analyze the impact of model complexity by replacing the EDSR~\cite{lim2017enhanced} encoder, which contains 1.5 million parameters, with the more complex RDN~\cite{zhang2018residual} encoder having 21.9 million parameters.
-Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}c)} presents the change in different IQA metrics under identical training settings, showing a general improvement in performance when moving to the higher-capacity encoder.
+Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}e)} presents the change in different IQA metrics under identical training settings, showing a general improvement in performance when moving to the higher-capacity encoder.

-\textbf{Training Duration:} Next, we study the impact of training cost by comparing models trained for 100 epochs versus those trained for 150 epochs, keeping all other settings identical.
-Figure\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}d)} presents the change in different IQA metrics, where there is a general improvement trend with increasing the epochs.
+\textbf{Training Compute:} Next, we study the impact of training cost by comparing models trained for 100 epochs versus those trained for 150 epochs, keeping all other settings identical.
+Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}f)} presents the change in different IQA metrics, where there is a general improvement trend with increasing the epochs.
+Additionally, we present a supplementary analysis of training compute scaling by changing the batch size (8, 16, and 32) across all techniques.
+The results presented in the Appendix indicate consistent performance gains with increasing batch size.

-\textbf{Data Diversity:} Finally, to analyze the impact of training data size and variability, we increase the maximum scaling range for patch sampling from 1-4 to 1-6.
-This expands the uniform distribution from which patches are drawn, providing more diverse training examples to the models.
-Figure\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}e)} shows the resulting changes in IQA metrics under identical settings, revealing a general trend of marginal improvement.
+\textbf{Data Diversity:} As discussed earlier, in INR-based ASSR, the effective dataset size is not determined by the number of images, but by the number of randomly sampled pixel-coordinate pairs.
+To study data scaling behavior, we explore two complementary verticals of increasing data volume and diversity.
+First, we increase the patch size, which expands the number of spatial coordinates available per image and thereby increases the volume of samples observed per epoch.
+Second, we extend the scale range from 1-4 to 1-6, broadening the sampling distribution and exposing the model to a wider range of scaling factors for pixel-coordinate pairs.
+Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}c, d, g)} shows the resulting changes in IQA metrics under identical settings, revealing a general trend of marginal improvement.

-These results indicate that the general scaling laws established for various learning problems also hold for INR-based ASSR models.